dkrasnovdev/siberiana-api/README.md

    For more information on installation and usage, visit [https://github.com/cosmtrek/air](https://github.com/cosmtrek/air).

-With Task and Air.
 Follow the steps outlined in the next section to start containers, run tasks, and access the application.

 ## Getting Started